eastsidevillain/fast-discord-nuker-/README.md

 Fast discord nuker / mass ban

-httplib2 and threadpool
+httplib2 and threadpool for the right amount of speed

-quick asf u can make it quicker n shi
+quick asf

-run on replit